 Injury Prevention Resources for Health Care – Patient Handling WorkSafeBC Extensive resources related to patient handling in Acute Care, Long Term Care and Home Health.
 Includes video and PowerPoint training tools New Jan 2013

 Safe Patient Handling in Health Care: Applied Ergonomics for Nurses and Health Care Workers and Patient Orientation (2004).
 This training program consists of DVD training materials for both employees and patients.
 A 10 minute video for patients and families provides an overview of equipment commonly used in hospitals and long term care facilities.
-Contact Pisith Kong at Oregon Nurses Association.
-Email:[email protected] for more information.
+Contact Oregon OSHA Resource center to obtain a copy of the complete training set.

 Worker Safety in Hospitals a resource from OSHA to prevent worker injuries, help patients and save resources for hospitals.
 Click here for more information.